mohd-arham-islam/Customer-Segmentation/README.md

-The goal of this project is to identify major customer segments for a UK-based non-store online retail company that specializes in selling unique all-occasion gifts.
+The goal of this ML project is to identify major customer segments for a UK-based non-store online retail company that specializes in selling unique all-occasion gifts.
 The provided dataset encompasses all the transactions that took place between 1st December 2010 and 9th December 2011.
 It is worth noting that a significant portion of the company's customer base consists of wholesalers.

 By analyzing this transnational dataset, we aim to gain insights into the customer segments that drive the company's sales and understand their characteristics.
 This information will enable the company to tailor its marketing and operational strategies to better serve these segments, ultimately leading to improved customer satisfaction and business growth.